Pioneer packs

 Price per canoe, including tent from: DKK 2,000.

-Recommended accommodations: De Små Fisk Teltplads, Sminge Teltplads, Ans Teltplads and Kjællinghøl Teltplads*
+Recommended accommodation: De Små Fisk Teltplads, Sminge Teltplads, Ans Teltplads and Kjællinghøl Teltplads*

 *Any accommodation fees are not included in the price.